j19sch/building-an-api-testing-framework/README.md

     - syntax highlighting (easier to read)
     - word completion (avoids typos in names of variables, functions and methods)
-- If you're note sure which one to use, Visual Studio Code is a good choice: https://code.visualstudio.com/ You can find VS Code's Python plugin here: https://marketplace.visualstudio.com/items?itemName=ms-python.python
+- If you're note sure which one to use, Visual Studio Code is a good choice: https://code.visualstudio.com/
+    - You can find VS Code's Python plugin here: https://marketplace.visualstudio.com/items?itemName=ms-python.python
+    - To tell VS Code to use the interpreter in your virtual environment: https://code.visualstudio.com/docs/python/environments#_select-and-activate-an-environment
 - Using an IDE like PyCharm is fine too.
+    - To tell PyCharm to use the interpreter in your virtual environment: https://www.jetbrains.com/help/pycharm/configuring-python-interpreter.html